ruarxive/apibackuper/README.rst

 * url - API endpoint url
 * http_mode - one of HTTP modes: GET or POST
 * work_modes - type of operations: full - archive everything, incremental - add new records only, update - collect changed data only
 * iterate_by - type of iteration of records.
-By 'page' - default, page by page or by 'range' if skip value provided
+By 'page' - default, page by page or by 'skip' if skip value provided

 params
 ------